 At its core, cushioning typically stems from avoidance, fear, and insecurity in a relationship, Wood explains.
 "It's the fear that the relationship won't work out, and playing into that fear you're essentially already setting it up for failure because you're thinking about when it ends," she says.

 Essentially, this is self-serving behaviour.
-Sosa points out that, as humans, we're always trying to minimise our pain and potential hurt.
+Sosa points out that, as humans, we're always trying to minimise our pain and the potential of being hurt.
 "You're trying to take care of yourself," she says.
 "But if this is someone you're really interested in and they find out, there's a potential loss for you because they might just end the relationship."
 Having one foot out the door of a relationship is almost always a recipe for disaster.
 "If there's a sense of secrecy, if you feel like you have to hide these things from your partner, then it's definitely a red flag," Sosa says.

 Are you being cushioned?